-But if you’re still on the fence about the whole open day thing, we get it – it’s another event you need to squeeze into your already busy weekend schedule.
-However, open days can be extremely worthwhile when it comes to making a decision about the right university for you.
+If you’re still on the fence about the whole open day thing, we get it – it’s another event you need to squeeze into your already busy weekend schedule.
+However, uni open days can be extremely worthwhile when it comes to making a decision about the right university for you.

 One of the primary reasons universities have open days is to welcome you onto the campus so you can get a feel for what it would be like to study there.
 Think of it as a university vibe check, with a whole heap of fun activities and freebies thrown in.

 When you arrive on campus, you want to be able to see yourself studying there; walking the halls, sitting in lecture theatres, getting coffee.
 It has to feel right, and it can be difficult to get a sense of this by looking at photos on a website.
-Being there in flesh or taking a detailed virtual tour (for online open days) can give you a better idea of what the campus is like, and how you would fit there.
+Being there in the flesh can give you a better idea of what the campus is like, and how you would fit there.

 2. Meet your future lecturers and tutors.